-Building on the successful events in 2017 and 2018, SMTA Europe will host the Electronics in Harsh Environments Conference on 2-4 April 2019 in Amsterdam, Netherlands.
+Building on the successful events over the past several years, SMTA Europe will host the Electronics in Harsh Environments Conference on 21-23 April 2020 in Amsterdam, Netherlands.
 The conference will focus on the challenges and best practices for building reliable electronic devices that will perform to design standards when used in harsh environments.

 You are invited to share your research at the conference on any of the topics below: